-The Mystery Ranch Scree is a 3.1 pound daypack with an adjustable length torso that’s designed for carrying heavy loads in rugged train.
+The Mystery Ranch Scree is a 3.1 pound daypack with an adjustable length torso that’s designed for carrying heavy loads in rugged terrain.
 It’s made with burly fabrics to withstand serious abuse, with a unique frame system that won’t buckle if you have to haul heavy gear.
-External daisy chains, a wrap-around compression system and panel loading access make the Scree convenient to use year-round for technical trips, climbing, snowshoeing, and off-trail buswhacking.
+External daisy chains, a wrap-around compression system, and panel-loading access make the Scree convenient to use year-round for technical trips, climbing, snowshoeing, and off-trail bushwhacking.

 Specs at a Glance

 - Volume: 1953 cu-in (32 L)

 - Weight: 3.1 lbs (1.4 kg)

 - Dimensions: 26″ x 14.5″ x 11″ (66 x 37 x 28 cm)